wqlyt17/metaStrain/README.md

 git clone https://github.com/wqlyt17/metaStrain.git
 ```
 ### 2. Quick start (Example)
-If the required tools, including minimap2 and vsearch, are installed, you can run the commands below to perform strain identification.
-Detailed usage instructions are provided in the Detailed pipeline of metaStrain section below.
+If the required tools, including minimap2 and vsearch, are installed, you can run the commands below to perform single-species strain identification.
+Since the species is already known in this example, Kraken2 is not required and strain identification can be performed directly.
+More detailed instructions on software installation and the complete pipeline are provided in the Detailed pipeline of metaStrain section below.

 Download [reference file 1](https://drive.google.com/file/d/1VBtQBlaQMEW-XqOHXjid9IqZ-sNjdTPG/view?usp=drive_link) and [reference file 2](https://drive.google.com/file/d/1MY_e0H5ePxnBwlNpkj9eUI8nnAaF-oKG/view?usp=drive_link) to the reference folder (metaStrain/reference), and download [metagenomic sample](https://drive.google.com/file/d/1e2zYPeqPWmPs9ZJPE9O8m-KuDvfXT1_z/view?usp=drive_link) to the data folder (metaStrain/data).
 ```bash